iturdikulov/notes/neomutt.md

 ---
-title: "Neomutt"
 date: 2023-04-19
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Neomutt

 > NeoMutt is a text-based application which interacts with users through
 > different menus which are mostly line-/entry-based or page-based.
 A line-based
 > menu is the so-called “index” menu (listing all messages of the currently